bradcornford/Backup/README.md

 That's it!
 You're all set to go.

+## Configuration

+You can now configure Backup in a few simple steps.
+Open `app/config/packages/cornford/backup/config.php` and update the options as needed.

+- `enabled` - Enable Backup.
+- `path` - A database backup path, absolute path, or path relative from public directory, a trailing slash is required.
+- `filename` - A database export filename to use when exporting databases.
+- `compress` - Enable backup compression using gzip.
+Requires gzencode/gzdecode.
+- `processors` - Set the database engines processor location, trailing slash is required.

 ## Usage

 It's really as simple as using the Backup class in any Controller / Model / File you see fit with: